How to become a cardiac nurse

 CMSRN certification

-The Cardiac Medicine Certified Registered Nurse (CMSRN) is issued by the Medical-Surgical Nursing Certification Board (MSNCB) and is the primary specialty credential for cardiac step-down and progressive care nurses.
-It distinguishes the general cardiac floor nurse from ICU credentials (CCRN from AACN) and procedural credentials (RCIS for cath lab, CCRP for cardiac rehab).
+The Certified Medical-Surgical Registered Nurse (CMSRN) is issued by the Medical-Surgical Nursing Certification Board (MSNCB) and is the credential most commonly held by cardiac step-down and progressive care nurses, because MSNCB defines medical-surgical practice broadly enough to include intermediate-acuity cardiac floors.
+It is not a cardiac-specific credential – if you want one that is, the ANCC Cardiac-Vascular Nursing certification (CV-BC) is described below.
+Both sit apart from ICU credentials (CCRN from AACN) and procedural credentials (RCIS for cath lab, CCRP for cardiac rehab).

 Eligibility

-To sit for the CMSRN exam, you need:
+To sit for the CMSRN exam, MSNCB requires both of:

 Exam details